mikejattu/ml-models-mnist-cifar10/README.md

 # Machine Learning Models for MNIST and CIFAR-10

 This repository contains implementations of machine learning models for the MNIST and CIFAR-10 datasets using PyTorch.
+This was written for my CMPUT 328 Assignment.
 The models are:

 1. **Logistic Regression for MNIST**
 2. **Fully-connected Neural Network (FNN) for CIFAR-10**